 If your project will require the purchase of resources (e.g., a robot, a software package), then talk to me early — I have modest funds to support purchase of resources (from NSF Grant 1521672 “Collaborative Research: CompSustNet: Expanding

 the Horizons of Computational Sustainability“).

-Projects are individual by default, but I will consider proposals for two-person team projects.
+Projects are teams-of-three by default, but I will consider proposals otherwise.

 - Modify or construct from scratch an NetLogo model for some sustainability application